ga-curriculum/intro-to-html-lab/exercise/README.md

 1. Open `index.html`.
 2. Type `!` and press `Tab` to create the standard HTML boilerplate.
-3. Change the document's title to "HTML Lab."
+3. Change the document's title to "Intro to HTML Lab."

 ### Exercise 1: Create a header